 We spoke with lawyer and corporate advisor Clark Butler, corporate advisor to mid-market businesses Tim Miles, and Bob Mohan, a CFO with extensive experience in M&A, at global technology firms and start-ups.

-With more than 20 years’ experience each, these experts provided us with their practical advice that centred around two aspects: housekeeping and forward planning.
+With more than 20 years’ experience each, these experts provided us with their practical advice that centred around two aspects of business exits: housekeeping and forward planning.

 Get auditors in

 Finances are key in preparing for any sale, says Tim Miles.
 “People are buying a business that is providing a financial return or providing a strategic benefit, but any strategic benefit is still measured off the financial return it will provide,” Miles adds.
 “So, the finances become the key thing.”
 Miles adds that many businesses that turn over $20 million or more annually and should be audited, aren’t.
 He “strongly encourages” business owners to spend the extra money each year on auditing their accounts so as to be able to present a more robust set of accounts to potential acquirers.